vgd10/UA_GIR_Tele_P04_DGGN/README.md

 - Maximum grade without GUI is 9.
 Once done a GUI, an extra point is granted if robot and GUI running computers are not the same
 - Maybe the files on test folder are made by other students (suspicious of home_kinova.py, self.arm_home initialization comment)
 - Simulated dynamic objects would be first spheres (using the knowledge of P03 at reverse), then cubes can be tried

+### S2 (S1 never happened...)

+- Get a roadmap to approach the problem

+#### ROADMAP PLANNED

+Subgroup 1 (ekaitzduque & vgd10): Get the kinova robot moving by topics

+Subgroup 2 (nolandius777 PabloGorbaran): Create the markers and force simulated of rigid spheres

+Pending: ...

+#### Insight gained

+-Subgroup 1: Topic used tool_twist_vel.
+Sets a velocity for next step.
+Requires substraction of current and previous position of phantom, division by time passed and then escalate it to kinova.

+-Subgroup 2: ???